Learn How to Turn Your Tax Liability into Scholarships for Our Students

 One of the first things to do when considering EITC participation is talk with an accountant to determine whether traditional EITC participation or a Special Purpose Entity is more advantageous.
 For some, the choice will be clear, based on eligibility, but others may qualify for both – another reason EITC participation is so attractive.

 For contributions to Pre-Kindergarten Scholarship Organizations (PKSO), a business may receive a tax credit equal to 100% of the first $10,000 contributed, and up to 90% of the remaining amount contributed up to a maximum credit of $200,000 annually.
-A business may qualify to participate if it pays one or more of these taxes:
+A business may qualify to participate if it pays Pennsylvania State Income Tax, or one of several other taxes noted on the Department of Community & Economic Development (DCED) website.

 Special Purpose Entity (SPE) Information

-Under SPE guidelines, a person is eligible as an individual or couple (married filing jointly) if they work in Pennsylvania and earn a minimum of $115,000 in state taxable income and owe at least $3,500 in state income taxes.
-Eligibility is also extended to retirees who own a small business (receive annual K-I form) or work for a business (receive annual W-2 form) and possess a net worth of at least $1,000,000.
+Under SPE guidelines, a person is eligible as an individual or couple (married filing jointly) if they work in Pennsylvania and owe at least $3,500 in state income taxes.
 Unlike the traditional business model, there are no strict deadlines to follow, and there is a simple one-page application.
-Additionally, there may be federal tax benefits to taxpayers who deduct charitable contributions – potentially allowing donors to make money.

 How EITC Helps KenCrest Early Learning Centers

-Thanks to the EITC program as well as the generosity of business and individual donors, during the 2019-2020 school year, KenCrest awarded well over $200,000 in needs-based scholarships, enabling 107 preschool students from low- to moderate-income homes to attend a KenCrest Early Learning Center.
+Thanks to the EITC program as well as the generosity of business and individual donors, during the 2020-2021 school year, KenCrest awarded nearly $300,000 in needs-based scholarships, enabling young learners from low- to moderate-income families to attend a KenCrest Early Learning Center.

 For more information about KenCrest’s EITC-approved early learning programs, contact Dawn Warden at 610-825-9360 ext.
 1123 or via email at: email@example.com.